Tom Edwards (footballer, born 1999): Stoke City

 Edwards became a regular member of the team in 2018–19 playing 29 times as Stoke ultimately had a forgettable campaign, finishing in 16th place.
 Edwards was one of Stoke's better performers during the season and earned the praise of manager Nathan Jones.
 Edwards scored his first goal for Stoke on 22 April 2019 in a 2–2 draw against Norwich City.

 Edwards signed a new four-and-a-half-year contract with Stoke in October 2019.
 Edwards competed with Tommy Smith for the right-back position at Stoke in 2019–20 and whilst he featured 15 times in the first half of the campaign, manager Michael O'Neill went with Smith until the end of the season.

 Fleetwood Town (loan)

 In October 2020 Edwards joined EFL League One side Fleetwood Town on loan for the 2020–21 season.
 Edwards played 12 times for Fleetwood before he was recalled by Stoke in January 2021.

 New York Red Bulls (loan)

 On 27 January 2021, it was announced that Edwards had joined Major League Soccer side New York Red Bulls on loan for the 2021 season.
 Edwards made 28 appearances for the team as they finished in 7th position in the Eastern Conference, qualifying for the 2021 MLS Cup Playoffs where they were defeated 1–0 by Philadelphia Union in the First round.
-He returned to Stoke in January 2022 but did not get back into the squad after picking up a injury.
+He returned to Stoke in January 2022 but did not get back into the squad after picking up an injury.
 On 17 February 2022, Edwards returned to New York Red Bulls for the 2022 season.